Ethiopia Drone Network

 Red Lightning Disaster Response in Hawaii 2018

-The Big Island, Hawaii - Michael served as a volunteer for 2 weeks with the Salvation Army supporting a feeding kitchen for 300 displaced residents.
+The Big Island, Hawaii - Red Lightning served as a volunteer for 2 weeks with the Salvation Army supporting a feeding kitchen for 300 displaced residents.

 Puerto Rico